 Start Supplemental Information

-On March 13, 2020, the President of the United States signed a declaration of national emergency due to the COVID-19 outbreak in the United States, beginning March 1, 2020.
-This COVID-19 outbreak required VBA to dramatically alter its operations in concert with the Federal Government's efforts to combat the spread of the virus in the United States population.
+On March 13, 2020, the President of the United States signed a declaration of national emergency due to the COVID-19 pandemic in the United States, beginning March 1, 2020.
+The COVID-19 pandemic required VBA to dramatically alter its operations in concert with the Federal Government's efforts to combat the spread of the virus.

-A VA regulation, 38 Code of Federal Regulations 3.1(r), allows the Under Secretary for Benefits to establish exceptions to VA's rule on the date of receipt of claims, information, or evidence by notice published in the Federal Register.
-Ordinarily, “date of receipt” means the date on which a claim, information, or evidence was received in a VA office.
-This regulation states that exceptions may be established when a natural or man-made interference with the normal channels through which VBA ordinarily receives correspondence has resulted in one or more VBA regional offices to experience extended delays in the receipt of claims, information, or evidence to an extent that, if not addressed, the delay would adversely affect such claimants, through no fault of their own.
+VA regulation 38 CFR 3.1(r) allows the Under Secretary for Benefits to establish exceptions to VA's rule on the date of receipt of claims, information or evidence by a notice published in the Federal Register.
+Ordinarily, ”date of receipt” means the date on which a claim, information or evidence was received in a VA office.
+This regulation states that exceptions may be established when a natural or man-made interference with the normal channels through which VBA ordinarily receives correspondence has resulted in one or more VBA regional offices experiencing extended delays in the receipt of claims, information or evidence to an extent that, if not addressed, the delay would adversely affect such claimants, through no fault of their own.

-In March 2020, the COVID-19 outbreak interrupted operations at all VBA regional offices.
-Correspondence containing claims, information, or evidence sent to VA during this period was likely delayed due to interrupted operations of VBA regional offices.
-Because VBA regional office mail systems were impacted, VA has established the following exceptions to the standard rule on date of receipt.
+The COVID-19 pandemic has interrupted operations at all VBA regional offices since the beginning of March 2020.
+Correspondence containing claims, information or evidence sent to VA during this period was likely delayed due to interrupted operations of VBA regional offices.
+Because VBA regional office mail systems were impacted, VA has established the following updated exceptions to the standard date of receipt rule.

 Exceptions to Date of Receipt Rule for Claimants Affected by the COVID-19 Outbreak

-The Secretary of Veterans Affairs approved this document and authorized the undersigned to sign and submit the document to the Office of the Federal Register for publication electronically as an official document of the Department of Veterans Affairs.
-Pamela Powers, Chief of Staff, Performing the Delegable Duties of the Deputy Secretary, Department of Veterans Affairs, approved this document on April 14, 2020, for publication.
+The Secretary of Veterans Affairs, or designee, approved this document and authorized the undersigned to sign and submit the document to the Office of the Federal Register for publication electronically as an official document of the Department of Veterans Affairs.
+Brooks D. Tucker, Acting Chief of Staff, Department of Veterans Affairs, approved this document on August 20, 2020 for publication.